Adamj1232/buddybotlearning/README.md

-# RoboLearn Website
+# BuddyBotLearning Website

-A modern, responsive website for the RoboLearn educational AI platform, built with SvelteKit and Tailwind CSS.
+A modern, responsive website for the BuddyBot educational AI platform, built with SvelteKit and Tailwind CSS.

 ## Features